 Silura 25 Global · The fast ocean crosser

 A 25-metre trimaran for owners who cruise under their own power.
-It reaches places most boats can't get to in a sensible passage, and it does it at twenty knots.
-When the wind is fair, it flies a kite from the bow that does real work, and that brings it home if the engine ever stops.
+It cruises at twenty knots, making distant places practical.
+When the wind is fair, a bow-launched kite shares the work.

 Think of it as the Dashew FPB idea, brought up to date.
-Twenty knots on one diesel, with a kite for the wind and the way home.
+Twenty knots on one diesel.
+A kite for the wind and a backup way home.
 Two cabins, by choice.

-It's built for a cruising couple who want range and the room to roam.
+Built for a cruising couple who want range, self-reliance and the room to roam.

 The vessel